 Several months ago, I shared that our house had been feeling out of control and chaotic.
-It wasn’t any one thing but that the things that had worked when we had a bunch of tinies just weren’t working anymore.
+It wasn’t anything but that the things that had worked when we had a bunch of tinies weren’t working anymore.

 Over the summer, we’ve been really focused on a few things: 1) finishing house projects (more on this soon), 2) revamping our chore assignments (also coming soon), and 3) decluttering and organizing once again.

-At the time, I started reading Marie Kondo’s The Life-Changing Magic of Tidying Up, but I honestly haven’t finished because I was feeling very discouraged that some of her advice just wasn’t applicable to a family of our size (organize once and never again?!), but after reading Anne’s post about applying these principles to family life, I’ve picked it back up.
+At the time, I started reading Marie Kondo’s The Life-Changing Magic of Tidying Up.
+Still, I honestly haven’t finished because I was feeling very discouraged that some of her advice just wasn’t applicable to a family of our size (organized once and never again?!).
+Still, after reading Anne’s post about applying these principles to family life, I’ve picked it back up.

 One area that has been bugging me for months is the wardrobe in our room.
 Several months ago we turned the nursery (which is really the master closet) into my office since Jackson sleeps in our bed anyway.
-At the time, it was no big deal to move his clothes into my side of the clothes wardrobe.
+At the time, moving his clothes into my side of the clothes wardrobe was no big deal.
 But our surprise baby threw a loop into that plan.

 At this point, I just don’t want to give up my office.
 It’s so nice to have the space on the main level with a door for working, and that seems like it’s going to be even more important when I’m juggling a new baby with my job.

 Instead, I was determined to get all of the baby stuff into the same wardrobe that Jackson and I were already using.
 (Sean has his regular clothes plus work/painting clothes, so it’s not as easy for him to give up space on his side.)

 Enter KonMari folding.